laurentcarrie/legendary-memory/doc/srs/src/srs/overview.md

 it requires that you have some computer science knowledge, as you will have to install a few things, edit the data files and run the tool

-## OS

-the software will run on ubuntu.
-There is no requirement that it runs on windows.

 ## output export